On the regularity of maps solutions of optimal transportation problems: Preliminaries

+\textsc{Remark 2.} Anticipating the extension to Riemannian manifolds, we mention at this point that this definition is intrinsic, i.e. it defines in a coordinate independent way the map $\mathfrak{T}$ as a map going from $M\times TM$ to $M$.
+In this setting, the gradients should be computed with respect to the metric $g$ of the manifold.

-Under assumptions {\bf A1}, {\bf A2}, $G_\phi$ is single valued outside of a set of Hausdorff dimension less or equal than $n-1$, hence, if $\mu_0$ does not give mass to sets of Assort dimension less than $n-1$, $G_\phi$ will be the optimal map for Monge's problem while the optimal measure in (\ref{kanto*}) will be $\pi = \mu_0\otimes\delta_{G_\phi(x)}$.
+Under assumptions {\bf A1}, {\bf A2}, $G_\phi$ is single valued outside of a set of Hausdorff dimension less than or equal to $n-1$, hence, if $\mu_0$ does not give mass to sets of Hausdorff dimension less than $n-1$, $G_\phi$ will be the optimal map for Monge's problem while the optimal measure in (\ref{kanto*}) will be $\pi = \mu_0\otimes\delta_{G_\phi(x)}$.
 So, after having relaxed the constraint that the optimal $\pi$ should be supported on the graph of a map, one still obtains a minimizer that satisfy this constraint.

-Let us mention at this point that Monge's historical cost was equal to the distance itself: $c(x,y)=|x-y|$.
-One sees immediately that for this cost function, there is not a unique $y$ such that $-\nabla_xc(x,y)=\nabla\phi(x)$, and the dual approach fails.
+Notice that Monge's historical cost was equal to the distance itself: $c(x,y)=|x-y|$.
+One sees immediately that for this cost function, there is not a unique $y$ such that $-\nabla_xc(x,y)=\nabla\phi(x)$, hence assumption {\bf A1} is not satisfied and, indeed, there is in general no uniqueness of the optimal map.

 We now state a general existence theorem, under assumptions that are clearly not minimal, but that will suffice for the scope of this paper, where we deal with regularity issues. \begin{theo} Let $\Omega, \Omega'$ be two bounded domains of $\Rd$.
 Let $c\in C^4(\bar\Omega\times\bar\Omega')$ satisfy assumptions {\bf A0}-{\bf A2}.
 Let $\mu_0, \mu_1$ be two probability measures on $\Omega$ and $\Omega'$.
-Assume that $\mu_0$ does not give mass to sets of Assort dimension less or equal than $n-1$.
+Assume that $\mu_0$ does not give mass to sets of Hausdorff dimension less than or equal to $n-1$.
 Then there exists a $d\mu_0$ a.e. unique minimizer $T$ of Monge's optimal transportation problem (\ref{monge}).
 Moreover, there exists $\phi$ c-convex on $\Omega$ such that $T=G_\phi$ (see \ref{def-grad-map}).
 Finally, if $\psi$ is c-convex and satisfies $G_{\psi\,\#}\mu_0=\mu_1$, then $\nabla\psi=\nabla\phi$ $d\mu_0$ a.e. \end{theo}